ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.1.5 GPS Capture Check
 ### 3.1.6 Operator & Supervisor Validation

+When the packet is received from the Registration Client, the system first checks the Operator & Supervisor ID using configuration manager.
+Then validates an operator & a supervisor using biometric authentication such as face image, iris image, and finger print image, OTP based authentication, and password-based authentication to make sure that the Operator & Supervisor is authenticated.
+Refer below for the process:
+#### A. Authenticate and Validates using Officer and Supervisor ID
+System fetches the officer details and/or supervisor details from the master list using officer and/or supervisor ID and checks if the officer and/or supervisor details is available.
+Then the system performs the following steps:
+   * If the officer and/or supervisor details is not available, then sends packet for manual adjudication.
+   * If the officer and/or supervisor details is available, then checks if officer and/or supervisor Is active or not.
+   * If officer and/or supervisor is not active, then sends packet for manual adjudication.
+   * If officer and/or supervisor is active, checks the type of authentication required for officer and/or supervisor.

+#### B. Authenticate using Biometric
+The system sends the UIN, face image, iris image, and finger print image of the operator and supervisor to ID Authentication and receives a response as "TRUE" or "FALSE" to authenticate the operator and supervisor.
+If the biometric is valid, then responds is received as "TRUE", which indicates that officer or supervisor is authenticated.

+#### C. Authenticate using OTP and Password Validation
+The system validates officer with password/OTP authentication if the officer or supervisor ID is available but all biometrics (iris, fingerprint, face, pin) of officer or supervisor are null.
+In that case, the system checks if any of the officer or supervisor bio-metrics are available and officer or supervisor password/OTP is valid then responds is received as "TRUE", which indicates that officer or supervisor is authenticated.

 ## 3.2 Processing
 ### 3.2.1 Individual Data Validations
 #### 3.2.1.1 Data Quality Check: Photo, Age, Gender Data Check